 If your scratcher feels like it could tip over any second, that’s not very encouraging for a cat.
 Kittens cats can get very excited during playtime, hanging from ledges with their full body weight before pulling up.
 You definitely don’t want the entire thing to tip over, so it’s vital that the structure is heavy enough and stands firmly on the ground.

 Tip: If you have a kitten, don’t forget to plan for the future.
-She might not have the strength of Arnold Schwarzenegger yet, but she will be many times stronger in just a few short months from now.
+She might not have the strength of a tiger yet, but she will be much stronger just a few short months from now.